Nowruz: Legacy in Persian literature

-Parthian and Sassanian periods
+Parthian and Sasanian periods

-Nowruz was the holiday of Parthian dynastic empires who ruled Iran (248 BCE–224 CE) and the other areas ruled by the Arsacid dynasties outside of Parthia (such as the Arsacid dynasties of Armenia and Iberia).
-There are specific references to the celebration of Nowruz during the reign of Vologases I (51–78 CE), but these include no details.
-Before Sassanians established their power in Western Asia around 300 CE, Parthians celebrated Nowruz in autumn, and the first of Farvardin began at the autumn equinox.
+Nowruz was the holiday of Parthian dynastic empires who ruled Iran (248 BC–224 AD) and the other areas ruled by the Arsacid dynasties outside of Parthia (such as the Arsacid dynasties of Armenia and Iberia).
+There are specific references to the celebration of Nowruz during the reign of Vologases I (51–78 AD), but these include no details.
+Before Sassanians established their power in Western Asia in 224 – 226 AD, Parthians celebrated Nowruz in autumn, and the first of Farvardin began at the autumn equinox.
 During the reign of the Parthian dynasty, the spring festival was Mehregan, a Zoroastrian and Iranian festival celebrated in honor of Mithra.

-Extensive records on the celebration of Nowruz appear following the accession of Ardashir I, the founder of the Sasanian Empire (224–651 CE).
+Extensive records on the celebration of Nowruz appear following the accession of Ardashir I, the founder of the Sasanian Empire (224–651 AD).
 Under the Sassanid emperors, Nowruz was celebrated as the most important day of the year.
 Most royal traditions of Nowruz, such as royal audiences with the public, cash gifts, and the pardoning of prisoners, were established during the Sassanid era and persisted unchanged until modern times.

-After the Arab-Muslim conquest
+Arab conquest and Islamization of Persia

 Nowruz, along with the mid-winter celebration Sadeh, survived the Muslim conquest of Persia of 650 CE.
 Other celebrations such as the Gahambars and Mehrgan were eventually side-lined or only observed by Zoroastrians.
 Nowruz became the main royal holiday during the Abbasid period.
 Much like their predecessors in the Sasanian period, Dehqans would offer gifts to the caliphs and local rulers at the Nowruz and Mehragan festivals.

 Following the demise of the caliphate and the subsequent re-emergence of Iranian dynasties such as the Samanids and Buyids, Nowruz became an even more important event.
 The Buyids revived the ancient traditions of Sassanian times and restored many smaller celebrations that had been eliminated by the caliphate.
 The Iranian Buyid ruler 'Adud al-Dawla (r.
 949–983) customarily welcomed Nowruz in a majestic hall, decked with gold and silver plates and vases full of fruit and colorful flowers.
 The King would sit on the royal throne, and the court astronomer would come forward, kiss the ground, and congratulate him on the arrival of the New Year.
 The king would then summon musicians and singers, and invited his friends to gather and enjoy a great festive occasion.

 Later Turkic and Mongol invaders did not attempt to abolish Nowruz.

 In 1079 CE during the Seljuq dynasty era, a group of eight scholars led by astronomer and polymath Omar Khayyam calculated and established the Jalali calendar, computing the year starting from Nowruz.

+The festival along with Mehregan was widely celebrated in Al-Andalus, as the Andalusians from the 9th century onwards strongly identified with many Iranian traditions despite the opposition from the Maliki jurists.
+Also, from the 10th century onwards the nobility, emirs and governors sponsored the celebrations and festivals.
+However, the jurists beginning from the 12th century started encouraging the Andalusians to celebrate Mawlid instead.